schtibe/rmux/README.md

 vim python path
 ---------------

-An example of adding a python path to bundle libraries:
+An example of adding a python path to bundle libraries in rmux:

 ````vimrc
 let $PYTHONPATH .= expand(":$HOME/.rmux-$RMUXID/jedi")